elavoie/ssb-tokens/doc/api.md

     unspent: {
       SSB_MSG_ID: {                // Dictionary of all operations with non-zero
         id: SSB_MSG_ID,            // unspent amounts. unspent properties
-        amount: Number,            // are in order of timestamp
+        amount: Decimal,           // are in order of timestamp
         tokenType: String,
         timestamp: Date
       }, ...